February 7th, 2019

-Teaching English as a Foreign Language is a great way to work your way around the world, and here at Travel Boost we love finding the best opportunities for young people to start on the TEFL teaching ladder through our awesome internship programs in Beijing, Shijiazhuang and Shanghai!
+Teaching English as a Foreign Language is a great way to work your way around the world, and here at Travel Boost we love finding the best opportunities for young people to start on the TEFL teaching ladder through our awesome internship programs in China!
 But now that you've secured an internship or your first TEFL job, how can you impress?
 Here are our top five tips to being an awesome TEFL teacher:

 1. Be prepared